Saving food from the lawn mower: eating your own backyard can help the planet

 Naturalist Karen Stephenson said that one of her favorite way to eat a foraged ingredient is in dandelion cookies.

-Lamb’s quarters is common in many gardens, and grows in most climates, making it easy to cultivate locally.
+Lamb’s quarters are common in many gardens, and grows in most climates, making it easy to cultivate locally.
+Eating locally can be a driving force for people to start foraging.

-As pollution leaches into the soil portions of it can be absorbed by plants.
+When pollution leaches into the soil, portions of it can be absorbed by plants.
 This leads some foragers to avoid plants that grow in urban environments, where pollutants tend to be found in higher concentrations.

 Dyson Forbes, of Forbes Wild Foods, said that, “contaminants are always a concern.”